15 brilliant things to do in Tbilisi Georgia

 This one is fun.

-Under the Dry Bridge, you’ll find a local flee market – and it’s possibly the most funky and antique you’ve ever seen.
+Under the Dry Bridge, you’ll find a local flea market – and it’s possibly the most funky and antique you’ve ever seen.
 It’s like a time capsule.
-I first saw a photo of the flee market pictured by an old Lada filled with old Soviet things.
+I first saw a photo of the flea market pictured by an old Lada filled with old Soviet things.
 I knew I had to visit!

-Need a 100 year-old axe? (ok, maybe not) Or an old USSR military medal?
+Need a 100-year-old axe? (ok, maybe not) Or an old USSR military medal?
 You’ve got it.
-The Dry Bridge flee market is the coolest place in Tbilisi, no doubt.
+The Dry Bridge flea market is the coolest place in Tbilisi, no doubt.

 Pro tips: